-Biden launches an effort to head off violent crime and political peril for his party
+Biden launches an effort to head off violent crime — and political peril for his party

 Fred Guttenberg, a gun safety advocate and father of a student who died in the Parkland school shooting, said the rise in homicides were “not surprising,” pointing to the surge in gun sales during the pandemic

-“We know we have 400 million weapons on the street and to continue doing nothing is not an option,” he said.
+“We know we have 400 million weapons on the street, and to continue doing nothing is not an option,” he said.
 “It is time to deal with the reality that we have a public health crisis, and we have to take steps to reduce the gun violence death rate.”

 Devlin Barrett and Mike DeBonis contributed to this report.